-The Audit Committee has given supports to the Board of Directors for successful proceeding with their responsibilities, and has followed up and given supports for establishing good corporate governance.
+In 2024, The Audit Committee has given supports to the Board of Directors for successful proceeding with their responsibilities, and has followed up and given supports for establishing good corporate governance.
 The overall operation of works handled by the Audit Committee can be summarized as follows:

-1. Financial Statements: The Audit Committee had conducted review of the financial statements of Quarter and the financial statements of the year 2021 and had conducted the meeting in order to ask questions and obtain explanations from the auditor and relevant executives in order to ascertain that the procedures in preparing of the financial statements and the disclosure of important information are correct, reliable, and are in line the relevant law and announcements, and the financial reports are prepared according to the general acceptable accounting standard.
+1. Financial Statements: The Audit Committee had conducted review of the financial statements of the year 2024 and had conducted the meeting in order to ask questions and obtain explanations from the auditor and relevant executives in order to ascertain that the procedures in preparing of the financial statements and the disclosure of important information are correct, reliable, and are in line the relevant law and announcements, and the financial reports are prepared according to the general acceptable accounting standard.